HewlettPackard/Rancher-on-SimpliVity/README.md

    The `rancher.tls_privateCA` variable should be set to `true` if the certificates are signed by a private root Certificate Authority (root CA), in which case you need to supply the certificate of the root CA using `rancher.tls_cacert_file`.
 In the example above, the root CA certificate was stored in /home/core/certs/cacerts.pem.
 Note that all certificates use the PEM format.
    The certificate and key that the Rancher Server should used is specified with the variables `rancher.tls_certchain_file` and `rancher.tls_certkey_file`.
 These variables should be configured with the names of the files that contain the SSL certificate and key that the Rancher Server should use.
 Note that the file designated by `rancher.tls_certchain_file` contains the certificate of the Rancher Server itself followed by the certificates of intermediate CAs if any.

-   You can configure one or two load balancers depending on if you want HA or non HA.
+   You can configure **one or two load balancers** depending on if you want HA for this service or not.
 When deploying two load balancers, a floating IP is deployed and managed by keepalived.
 Your settings for `rancher.hostname` and the name in the `rancher.url` variable should resolve to the address you chose for this floating IP.
-If you configure a single load balancer, you don't need a floating IP and the `rancher.hostname` should resolve to the IP is the standalone load balancer.
+If you configure a single load balancer, you don't need a floating IP and the `rancher.hostname` should resolve to the IP of the standalone load balancer.

    The first example below is for an HA setup.
 The Ansible inventory specifies two load balancers.
 The `loadbalancers` variable in `group_vars/all/vars.yml` specifies the VIP to use (`loadbalancers.backend.vip`) and a VRRP router ID (51) which must be unique on the rancher subnet/VLAN .
-The DNS is configured to resolve`rancher.hostname` resolves to 10.15.152.9.
-Note that this VIP MUST be in the rancher subnet.
+The DNS is configured to resolve`rancher.hostname` to 10.15.152.9.
+Note that this VIP MUST be in the rancher subnet **and** outside of the DHCP scope.

    ```
    rancher_subnet: 10.15.152.0/24